 There are other areas of mathematics that draw upon commutative algebra in important ways.
 To mention some which will show up in later in these notes:

-- Differential topology.
+- Differential topology: vector bundles on a compact base.

 - General topology.

 - Invariant theory.

 - Order theory.